smallsmallsnake/IoT-SRAM-PUF-Security/README.md

     ```

 2. Set up the environment:
     - Ensure you have Python and the required libraries installed.
-You can install the required libraries using:
-      ```sh
-      pip install -r requirements.txt
-      ```

 3. Additional steps for setting up the STM32F407ZGT6 microcontroller:
     - Follow the instructions in the `code/data acquisition` folder to set up and program the microcontroller.